SAURINLAB

 About the lab

-The lab is headed by Adrian Saurin and you can find out more about his research background and philosophy in this online interview:
+The lab is headed by Prof Adrian Saurin and you can find out more about his research background and philosophy in this online interview:

 Cell scientist to watch – Adrian Saurin.
 Journal of Cell Science 2019

 We address fundamental questions about chromosome segregation in an effort to understand why this process goes wrong so frequently in tumour cells.
-We also focus on some basic cell signalling questions that have widespread implications outside of cell division.
-Some of the main questions that motivate our research are highlighted below.
+We also focus on some basic cell signalling questions that have widespread implications outside of cell division, and we try to apply our knowledge to improve disease treatment.
+A major current focus in the lab is understanding anti-cancer drug mechanisms.

 If this is your first visit to the site you may want to look here first.
 There you can find the philosophy and background to our research in very simple terms.